Tips for Working with Play Dough

-Tips for working with play dough and a recipe too!
+Tips for working with play dough and a play dough recipe too!

 The focus is on sharing the experience with the child, working together with enthusiasm and a sense of fun.

 I have found that repeating this exercise each week has resulted in shape recognition, counting, order, hand dexterity and creativity in my 2 year old grandson, Kyan.

 What You Need:

 - play dough (recipe below)

 - plastic cutters – circle, square, triangle & star (don’t confuse things by adding more at first).